mitch-fen/WildCo-FaceBlur/README.md

 5. Open up the R project (or create a new one), setting the working directory to the folder from step 3. (with everything inside)

 6. Open up WildCoFaceBlur.R

 6a.
 Set your arguments:
 * img_dir_in = your "input" folder from step 4
 * img_dir_out = where you want the blurred images to go
 * blur_level = The "blurriness" applied to each human.
 Lower values are more obscured.
 I reccomend values between 3 and 7.
 * conf = The MegaDetector confidence threshold you wish to apply blurring above.
 This is situationally dependent on MegaDetector performance for your study area, so may     require fine tuning.

 7. Run the script!
 The first few installation steps may take a few minutes the first time as new Python packages are installed, but otherwise you should be smooth sailing.

+## Errors
+IF you see the error:

+ Error in py_call_impl(callable, dots$args, dots$keywords) :
+  AttributeError: 'NoneType' object has no attribute 'shape'

+It is likely that you have the wrong .json in a given stations folder.